slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"Science advances one funeral at a time."
 -- Max Planck*
 > *"Aha moment: The moment of understanding when two smaller truths connect and a greater truth is revealed."
--- Naval Ravikant*
-> *"Science requires skepticism.
+"Science requires skepticism.
 Religion requires belief."
--- Naval Ravikant*
-> *"Scientists who support silencing opposing voices are actually priests."
+"Scientists who support silencing opposing voices are actually priests."
 -- Naval Ravikant*

 - technology is applied science